Utah Administrative Code

 In addition to terms defined in Section 62A-4a-902, the following terms are defined for purposes of this rule:

-(1) Initiation of adoption proceedings means the earlier of (a) the date an Adoption Agreement is signed with Child and Family Services for placement of a child in the home, or (b) the date an adoption petition is filed.
+(1) Initiation of adoption proceedings means (a) the date an Intent to Adopt a Specific Child is signed with Child and Family Services, or (b) the adoption finalization court date.

 (2) Child in public foster care means a judicially removed child whose placement resulting in adoption was immediately preceded by protective, temporary, or legal custody with a State IV-E agency, or a child who was placed with a State IV-E agency through a Voluntary Placement Agreement, or the child of a minor parent in foster care.

-(3) A child or youth who was taken into protective custody and, as a result of the protective episode, was placed with a relative who was given legal custody meets the definition of a child in public foster care.
+(3) A child or youth who was taken into protective custody and, as a result of the protective episode, was placed with a relative who was given legal custody meets the definition of a child in public foster care, even if Child and Family Services no longer has an open case at the time adoption proceedings are initiated, as long as the child continues to reside with and is being adopted by the relative granted custody by the court as a result of the protective custody episode.

-(4) State IV-E agency means Child and Family Services or a public agency or tribal organization with whom Child and Family Services has an agreement in effect for foster care maintenance payments in accordance with Title IV- E, Section 42 USC 672.
+(5) State IV-E agency means Child and Family Services or a public agency or tribal organization with whom Child and Family Services has an agreement in effect for foster care maintenance payments in accordance with Title IV-E, Section 42 USC 672.

 (1) Qualification for adoption assistance is based upon the child meeting qualifying factors, not the adoptive family.